SHOP

 It’s true that all Land Rover cars are built to a high quality, but the Range Rover has the last word.
 It’s an SUV equivalent to luxury saloons like the Mercedes S-Class and BMW 7 Series.

 It’s not without off-road abilities, but that’s not what this car is about.
-Rather, it’s one of the most comfortable cars you can buy from any manufacturer and is just as commonly used as a premium business car as the popular S-Class.
+Rather, it’s one of the most comfortable cars you can buy from any manufacturer and, like the popular S-Class, is commonly used as a premium business car.

 Power most commonly comes from 3.0-litre or 4.4-litre diesel engines, but there are also plug-in hybrid options, though those require regular charging to be as efficient as Land Rover claims.